-The Secure Act 2.0 of 2022 added a provision allowing for a one-time distribution of up to \$50,000 to a charitable gift annuity, a charitable remainder unitrust, or a charitable remainder unitrust, effective for distributions after December 29, 2022.
+The SECURE 2.0 Act added a provision allowing for a one-time, direct distribution from either a traditional or Roth IRA of up to \$50,000 to a charitable remainder annuity trust (CRAT), a charitable remainder unitrust (CRUT), or to a charitable gift annuity (CGA).
+This new provision was effective for tax years beginning after December 29, 2022.